 But, I love my feet.
-Pedicures & foot massages, aahh… have you noticed that they’re also a body’s main temperature control organ?
-Feet don’t sag (or at least we’re too far above them to observe that very often); they don’t seem to have fat cells that (unlike the belly) become noticeable anytime we eat a sinfully delicious food (i.e., bucheron goat cheese); we don’t have to look at them too often in the mirror unless we’re trying on new shoes; &, they’re in the perfect location for fun (& of course utilitarian) accessorizing (i.e. new shoes).
+Pedicures & foot massages, aahh… & have you noticed that feet seem to be the body’s main temperature control organ?
+Feet don’t sag (or at least we’re too far above them to observe that very often); they don’t seem to have fat cells that (unlike the belly) become noticeable anytime we eat a sinfully delicious food (i.e., bucheron cheese); we don’t have to look at them too often in the mirror unless we’re trying on new boots; &, they’re in the perfect location for fun (& functional) accessorizing.

-So where does this leave our beloved feet, in this precious moment?
-Speaking for myself, I’m thankful when they’re working properly, & agonize when they’re not.
-There are ancient medical disciplines entirely focused on the foot (& hand).
-In order to distinguish between classes, Chinese culture for a while uniquely went in the direction of binding female feet such that walking was nearly impossible.
-In the marketplace, we vote with our feet (although now increasingly with computer-aided forelimb digits), &, speaking again for myself, I take great strides (accompanied by many naps) toward trying to maintain balance & stay grounded in difficult times.
+But hey, back to me!
+I’m thankful when my beloved feet are working properly, & agonize when they’re not.
+I love that there are ancient medical disciplines entirely focused on the foot (& hand).
+I wonder at the period in Chinese history when, in order to distinguish between social classes, Chinese culture uniquely went in the direction of binding female feet such that walking was nearly impossible.
+Personally, I take great strides (accompanied by many hours of putting my feet up) toward trying to maintain my balance & stay grounded.

-Right now, I’ve got my new boots on & they’re (you guessed it) – made for walking.
+& happily, in this moment, I’ve got new boots on & they’re (you guessed it -) made for walking.